-- A description of how the project will support the development of new coastal, marine, or Great Lakes region aquaculture businesses or enhance the output, efficiency, and profitability of existing aquaculture businesses - A clear description of project outcomes and deliverables - 7.
-Outreach and technology transfer plan - Describe how project results will be disseminated/transferred to the aquaculture industry and aquaculture stakeholders, including underserved groups and communities - Describe how Sea Grant extension personnel will be involved in the outreach and technology transfer plan - 8.
-Institutional Review Board (IRB) if applicable - Applicants submitting proposals that involve the use of human test subjects should state so clearly in their application.
+7. Outreach and education plan

+- Describe how project results will be disseminated/transferred to the aquaculture community and the general public, including underserved groups and communities - Describe how Sea Grant extension personnel will be involved in the outreach and technology transfer plan

+8. Institutional Review Board (IRB) - if applicable

+- Applicants submitting proposals that involve the use of human test subjects should state so clearly in their application.
 These proposed research activities require approval of the applicant's Institutional Review Board (IRB) before such research can proceed.
 Applicants are responsible for obtaining IRB approval from their institution or appropriate entity and providing that documentation to NOAA once the approval is obtained and prior to any NOAA-funded human subject testing.
 Proposals intending to use human test subjects should specify clearly in the timeline approximately when IRB approval will be obtained and when the testing is expected to occur. - 9.
+Diversity statement

-Diversity statement - NSGO recognizes it has a particular and unique opportunity to support NOAA's commitment to diversity and inclusion by taking an intentional step that encourages applicants to consider diversity and inclusion as part of their scientific projects.
+NSGO recognizes it has a particular and unique opportunity to support NOAA's commitment to diversity and inclusion by taking an intentional step that encourages applicants to consider diversity and inclusion as part of their scientific projects.
 This action has the potential to make an impact on not only the diversity and inclusion in science at NOAA, but also in the equity of services provided by NOAA.
-In this section, describe how the proposed activity incorporates the input of underrepresented groups and how these groups benefit from its outcomes (e.g., race/ethnicity, gender identities, sexual orientation, disability, geography, etc.) and how they benefit from its outcomes.
+In this section, describe how the proposed activity incorporates the input of underrepresented groups and how these groups benefit from its outcomes (e.g., race/ethnicity, gender identities, sexual orientation, disability, geography, etc.).
 Applicants are encouraged to review the resources and best practices compiled by NSGO related to diversity, equity, and inclusion in the Resources for Applicants & Reviewers section found here: https://seagrant.noaa.gov/funding/.

-10. Letters of support confirming partnerships as listed in the proposal (does not count against the page limit)
+10. Letters of support confirming partnerships as listed in the proposal (does not count against the page limit).
+Please note that partnerships with MSIs need not be solidified by the NOFO deadline.
+It is envisioned that the Sea Grant program-led Collaboratives will continue to establish relationships/partnerships with MSIs throughout the award.